 11:30 – 13:30

-GenZero Executive Lunch Dialogue — in collaboration with Konservasi Indonesia and Ministry of Forestry, Republic of Indonesia
+GenZero Executive Lunch Dialogue: Climate and Carbon Opportunities in Indonesia — in collaboration with Konservasi Indonesia and Ministry of Forestry, Republic of Indonesia

 20 May, Wednesday